“The most powerful weapon is the music.”

 GAMEWATCHER

-Among Hannigan’s awards are a Webby People’s Choice Award for The Sandman: Act II (featuring James McAvoy and Michael Sheen), and an IFMCA Award for Harry Potter and the Half-Blood Prince (EA/WB) - which also earned a BAFTA nomination for Original Music in 2010.
-Across his career, his scores have attracted four additional BAFTA nominations, and his themes – such as the parodic cult favourite Soviet March from Command & Conquer: Red Alert 3 – have been streamed hundreds of millions of times worldwide.
+His other awards include a Webby People’s Choice Award for The Sandman: Act II (featuring James McAvoy, Regé-Jean Page and Michael Sheen), and an IFMCA Award for Harry Potter and the Half-Blood Prince (EA/WB) - which also earned a BAFTA nomination for Original Music in 2010.
+Across his career, his scores have attracted four additional BAFTA nominations, and his tracks – such as the parodic cult favourite Red Alert 3 Theme: Soviet March – have been streamed hundreds of millions of times worldwide.
 Many of his scores have been recorded with world-class orchestras, including The Philharmonia, the Royal Philharmonic Orchestra, and the Skywalker Symphony Orchestra - at legendary studios such as Abbey Road, Air-Lyndhurst and Skywalker Ranch.

-His many credits include Primeval (ITV/BBC America), Reign of Fire, Catwoman, titles in the EA Sports, Grand Prix and Space Hulk series, Nintendo’s Art Academy (later featured in Super Smash Bros.); Terraria: Otherworld, Red Alert 3 (with Tim Curry and J.K.
-Simmons); Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, Harry Potter and the Deathly Hallows Parts 1 & 2, Dead Space 3, Command & Conquer 4, Call of Antia, and Transformers Universe.
-Recent work includes the romantic hybrid score of Steelrising, Evil Genius 2, and The Sandman Act III – featuring the Song of Orpheus beautifully performed by Regé-Jean Page.
+Credits include The Sandman Act III (featuring the Song of Orpheus), Steelrising, Primeval (ITV/BBC America), Reign of Fire, Catwoman, titles in the EA Sports, Grand Prix and Space Hulk series, Nintendo’s Art Academy (with music featured in the Super Smash Bros. series), Terraria: Otherworld, Red Alert 3 (with Tim Curry and J.K.
+Simmons); Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, Harry Potter and the Deathly Hallows Parts 1 & 2 (EA/WBIE); Dead Space 3, Command & Conquer 4, Call of Antia, Sim Theme Park, Microsoft's Freelancer, Privateer 2: The Darkening, The BAFTA-Nominated Evil Genius, Evil Genius 2, and Transformers Universe.

 (Montage conducted by Allan Wilson / James Hannigan / Johannes Vogel)